gristmill/jquery-popbox/README.md

 jQuery PopBox is a simple balloon UI element inspired by High Rise.

 # Usage
 jQuery PopBox requires a specific HTML structure in order to work.
-There is also a small stylesheet that should be used.
+There is also a small stylesheet that can be used.

 ```html
 <script type='text/javascript' charset='utf-8' src='popbox.js'></script>